Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ## 1️⃣ User Stories

 This section lists the prioritized user stories for BrainBoostVR, capturing the main actions and goals of users interacting with the VR environment.
+These stories help define the Minimum Viable Product (MVP) from a user perspective.

 | User Story | Priority (MoSCoW) | Notes |
 |------------|-----------------|-------|